clublinkdev/clublink/readme.md

 With ClubLink, you can track tokens and gems earnt while AFKing without even having to open Minecraft.
 More features coming soon!
 Built using Discord.JS, Mineflayer & Typescript.

 ### Dev Team
-- Hannah: Lead Developer (works on ClubLinker)
+- Hannah: Lead Developer (not working anymore)
-- Josh: Developer & Discord Manager (works on ClubLink client)
+- Josh: Maintainer

 ### Credit
 - TheMysterys for the original concept (https://github.com/TheMysterys/Mineclub-Link)